 "Simplicity is the ultimate sophistication" Leonardo da Vinci

-In an increasingly complex world 'simplicity' is becoming one of the four key values.
+In an increasingly complex world 'simplicity' is becoming rare and welcome.

 Edward de Bono's book Simplicity is a demonstration that our society has overcomplicated it's existence and in turn is complicating our lives day in day out.